mixxxdj/mixxx/source/glossary.rst

    :sorted:

    cueing
-     Headphone cueing, or just cueing, is listening to the next song you would like to mix in in your headphones.
+     Headphone cueing, or just cueing, is listening to the next track you would like to mix in in your headphones.
 The audience will not hear what you are cueing in your headphones.
 Being able to cue is a crucial aspect to DJing.